ben-page/node-test/README.md

 ```

 ### `t.async([fn], [count])`
-An assertion that wraps any asynchronous functions so the test awaits the function being called and ensures asynchronous errors are caught. `t.async` makes it easy to waiting on asynchronous callbacks.
+An assertion that wraps any asynchronous functions so the test awaits the function being called and ensures asynchronous errors are caught. `t.async` makes it easy to wait on asynchronous callbacks.

 ###### Arguments
 - `fn`: function (optional) - counting function